garykac/shinjuku/pnp/pnp.md

 ### 64 track (16 track x 4 player colors)

-These are standard 25mm x 4mm prisms, 16 in each of the 4 player colors.
-Borrow these from your _Settlers of Catan_ game (you'll be 1 short per color) or you can get them here:
+These are standard 25mm x 4mm prisms (or "sticks"), 16 in each of the 4 player colors.
+Borrow these from your _Settlers of Catan_ game (you'll be 1 short per color, but that's only for 2p) or you can get them here:

 * [Wood Roads - PrintPlayGames](https://www.printplaygames.com/product/25mm-x-5mm-x-5mm-wood-roads/)
 * [Stick Wood - TheGameCrafter](https://www.thegamecrafter.com/parts/stick-wood-black)